harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/kubernetes/pod/pod-io-latency.md

 import IOFaultsCaution from './shared/io-faults-caution.md'

-Pod IO latency simulates slow I/O operations by introducing delays in file system calls within a container.
+Pod IO latency simulates slow I/O operations by introducing delays in system calls of the files located within the mounted volume of the pod.
 This fault is used for testing the resilience, performance, and scalability of the pod.
 This can help identify performance bottlenecks, test the system's ability to handle high loads, and evaluate its behavior in high-stress scenarios.

 ![Pod IO Latency](./static/images/pod-io-latency.png)